Psyshadow/HCIclone/README.md

   <img style="width:30%;align:left" src="https://github.com/eth-ait/hci-project-group9/blob/master/img/IMG_4782.jpg?raw=true">
 </p>

-In the meantime, all team members are still conductiong interviews with startup founders from different industries to get a better understanding of the priorities and necessities at hand.
+In the meantime, all team members are still conducting interviews with startup founders from different industries to get a better understanding of the priorities and necessities at hand.
+Further tasks added include additional research into possible platforms, concept decisions and the preparation of concrete design ideas for a presentation to the shareholders.

 ## Evaluation
     TODO